kof1nti/Asset-Mapping/README.md

 •	Editing asset data in ArcGIS and providing statistics and detailed information on all available ECG assets using advanced spatial analysis.

 This project has been instrumental in ensuring that about GH₵ 6 million owed the ECG in 2021 were recovered as a result of illegal connections.
 It has also provided a means of tracking all ECG assets connected to the national grid without ECG’s knowledge.
-Ultimately a geospatial solution provided by Joeamah Geomatic Consult has improved revenue generation for the Electricity Company of Ghana.
+Ultimately a geospatial solution provided by Joeamah Geomatic Consult has improved revenue generation for the Electricity Company of Ghana